ShkoJ/Job-Posting/README.md

 * Retrieving job data from the SharePoint Excel file.
 * Serving the data to the front end.
 * Handling the scheduling and posting of jobs to Telegram.
+* After posting or archiving a job, it should go to the same excel file ut a different sheet (The marketing sheet).

 ---